agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 The training process used a randomly  subset of 10,000 images from the dataset.
 Over the course of 300 epochs, each involving 200 steps, the model was iteratively trained.
 Following the end of each epoch, a validation stage consisting of 150 steps was implemented to assess the performance of the model.
 During the training evaluation metrics were computed such as generator loss, discriminator loss, Structural Similarity Index Measure (SSIM) and the Peak Signal-to-Noise Ratio (PSNR).

-To evaluate, the performance of the network architecture and the builted model, several trials where ran and also a hyperparameter oprimization was performed.
+To evaluate, the performance of the network architecture and the builted model, several trials where ran and also a hyperparameter optimization was performed.
 The different models are explained and analized bellow.

 1. Baseline